hsyuan/gpdb/README.md

 ```
 Note:
 * Always make a list of attachments, unless you don't have any attachments.
+* Always attach minirepro (if you have) and customer's queries.
 * Always use lower case when naming files
 * Always give it suffix.
 If sql query/explain/output/insert/data file, use ".sql", if log file, use ".log", for other plain text file, use ".txt", for other binaries like images, use the original suffix.
 * Always start with a number, incrementally.
 If attach more than 9 files, start with "01, 02, 03, ...
 10, 11, 12...", and then compress these files into zip or tar.gz file.